 Must-Reads: How to create a diversity strategy that delivers

 Their blog is full of useful blogs around employee engagement, data-driven HR, laws, strategies and building culture.
 Plus, they have a really user-friendly website that makes the reading experience of the website visitors, much better.

 HRreview is a news and other relevant information resource, for human resources and related professionals.
 Updated news items are posted on a daily basis and there are regular updates to the features and analysis section, looking in depth at topical HR issues.

 Workology (formerly known as Blogging for Jobs) contains and promotes a collection of posts from more than 100 published writers.
 The blog aims to advise HR workers on every level from intern to executive.
 Whether you’re trying to land your first HR job or you are revamping benefits for a large company, Workology offers timely advice for navigating the field and improving your skills in the industry.

-Yes, we shamelessly included ourselves in this list.
+Yes, we shamelessly included ourselves in this list of top 20 HR blogs.
 But let us explain!
 The peopleHum blog helps companies improve culture, explore new workplace wellness ideas, and increase employee engagement.
 So if you’re trying to make your office an environment where people are engaged, productive, happy and healthy, you’ve landed in the right place!